KRR-Oxford/OWL2Vec-Star/README.md

   6. OWLready 0.25

  Acknowledgement:
- codes under rdf2vec/, which mainly implement walking strategies over RDF graph, come from [pyRDF2Vec](https://github.com/IBCNServices/pyRDF2Vec) (version 0.0.3, accessed in 03/2020), with some updates made.
+ Codes under rdf2vec/, which mainly implement walking strategies over RDF graph, come from [pyRDF2Vec](https://github.com/IBCNServices/pyRDF2Vec) (version 0.0.3, accessed in 03/2020), with some updates made.

-### Standalone Application
+## Standalone Application
 The standalone application (v0.1.0) can be run by the two main programs.

 1. OWL2Vec\_Standalone.py